 Taken December 2012.

-Our little dude, Matthew, is 3.
+Our little dude, Matthew, is 7 and is in 2nd grade.
 He is a monster … a cookie monster to be exact.
 His favorite foods besides cookies are hot dogs and pizza!
-Matthew loves everything cars and dinosaurs right now!
-Our success this year is that Matthew is happy to go to preschool two days a week (half day) and doesn’t scream at drop off time any more!!
+Matthew loves still everything dinosaurs and is a math wiz!
+He plays tackle football and baseball!

 Simply Budgeted’s History